fdechelle/doc/source/modules/configuration/authentication/ldap.rst

   * for Active Directory use the following filter, which only returns non-deactivated users because machines are also considered as users by AD: ``(&(objectClass=user)(objectCategory=person)(!(userAccountControl:1.2.840.113556.1.4.803:=2)))``

-    Note that this filter is automaticaly added when the Active Directory pre-configuration model is selected.
+    Note that this filter is automatically added when the Active Directory pre-configuration model is selected.

 * **Identifier field**: name of the field in the LDAP directory corresponding to the user's identifier, for example, ``uid`` on an LDAP directory, ``samaccountname`` on an AD directory
 * **Synchronization field**: name of the field used for synchronization.
 This field must uniquely identify the user, making it possible to take into account a change of login, for example ``employeeuid`` on an LDAP or ``objectguid`` for an AD